Offer Mindset

 Now let’s apply the same principle to creating an offer for Botox.

 Botox is a commodity, much like eggs or butter.
-This is why if you just sell units of Botox, you’ll likely get “price-shopped”
+This is why if you sell units of Botox, you’ll likely get “price-shopped”.

 Instead, what if you combine Botox with other “ingredients” to create an offer?